-Alternative Character Interpretation: Whether the Mouse King is a Jerkass Woobie.
-Hints are his return Clara's slipper to Clara the next night, hinting some hint of (somewhat perhaps grudging) kindness, which shows a small displaying hint of a Jerk with a Heart of Gold.
+- Alternative Character Interpretation: Whether the Mouse King is a Jerkass Woobie or not.
+Hints of his possibly being so are his return of Clara's slipper to Clara the next night, hinting some hint of (somewhat perhaps grudging) kindness, which shows a small displaying hint of a Jerk with a Heart of Gold.
 While he does threaten Clara's kitten later on, it is slightly justified when Clara offered him some chocolates (despite first glance at distrusting before she reassured him), she did trap him and crushed his tail in the progress and took that fury out in forcing her to decide.

-Jerk Ass Woobie: A few believe this, but the Mouse King, out of all people, may fit into this.
+- Jerkass Woobie: Not everyone believe this, but the Mouse King, out of all people, may fit into this.
 He was abused by his mother, had his tail crushed many times, and even though he considers Clara his enemy, he still gave back the slipper when he could have just gone to the Nutcracker in sleep mode instead.

 - Moral Event Horizon: When the Mouse King threatens to kill Clara's kitten if she doesn't hand over the Nutcracker.

 - What an Idiot!: The royal family don't notice the Mouse Queen transforming Hans into a nutcracker and just assume that he was a nutcracker right from the start and that Drosselmeier was trying to con them in some way.

 - An earlier example would be the king decreeing that the noblemen who attempt to cure his princess can't wear boots when they crack open the Krakatooth nut with their teeth, even though he was told that the nut had to be cracked open by a a man who has never worn boots.

 - What Do You Mean, It's for Kids?: After being stabbed by the Nutcracker, the Mouse King's chest is visibly bleeding.
 In a kids' movie.